peterkaminski/about-obsidian/Pete's Personal Page About Obsidian.md

+(this page was copied over from a private personal wiki of mine)

 ## Official Site

 "[Obsidian](https://obsidian.md/) is a powerful knowledge base that works on top of a local folder of plain text Markdown files."